simvue-io/integrations/.github/PULL_REQUEST_TEMPLATE/new-feature-template.md

 ## Documentation
 - **Link to Documentation PR**: [Provide a link to a Pull Request in the Documentation repo, where the `Integrations` and `Examples` pages have been updated to include your new Feature (if applicable)]

+## Links to Issues
+[Provide links to any issues which have been fixed as a result of this PR]

 ## Checklist
 - [ ] Code corresponds to the guidelines set out in the Contributing.md document
 - [ ] Any new Python package requirements have been added as an Extra to the `pyproject.toml`